HangX-Ma/HangX-Ma/README.md

 ## Description

-- This is my personal [GitPage](https://hangx-ma.github.io) in which shares the technical details that you may be interested in. 💦
+- This is my personal [GitPage](https://hangx-ma.github.io) in which shares some technical details that you may be interested in. 💦
-- I'm a novice in embedded and os.
+- I'm a novice in embedded system and os.

 ## Tech Stack